usnistgov/oscal-xproc3/tutorial/readme.md

 First and foremost this is a "practicum" or *hands-on* introduction that encourages readers not only to follow along, but to try things out, practice and learn by interactive observation.

-Otherwise, the tutorial is designed to support multiple different approaches suitable for different learners and needs - both learning styles, and use cases ("user stories") as described below.
-Develop an approach that works for you by moving at your own speed and skipping, skimming or delving more deeply into topics and problems of interest.
+Otherwise, the tutorial is designed to support multiple different approaches suitable for different learners and needs - both learning styles and goals as described below.
+Develop an approach that works for your case by moving at your own speed and skipping, skimming or delving more deeply into topics and problems of interest.

 Each topic ("Lesson") in a sequence offers a set of Lesson Units around a common problem area or theme, leveraging projects in the repository to provide problems and solutions with working pipelines to run and analyze.